drts01/notes/stackedit/presentations/2018-py-pkging.md

 * Python for a few years
 * automate and manage large infrastructure
 * a group to help myself and any who writes code to grow

-## for pythonista in socalcodecamp:
-* Desiring to properly share Python libraries
-* Curious about newer standards and tooling

-_notes:
-* new to py pkging
-* wants to take advantage of newer standards and tooling